 Step 1 | Preparation

-Start by cutting all necessary pieces to size.
-Use the dimensions on the free plans that you can download in this blog.
+Start by cutting all necessary pieces for this tenon jig to size.
+Use the dimensions on the free plans that you can download from this blog.

 Step 2 | Making the vertical plate